eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 A second advantage of using multi-neuron constraints is that their benefit is more pronounced the more dependencies there are between neurons in the same layer.
 Most benchmarks in the field, for example [VNNComp](https://sites.google.com/view/vnn2021), consider networks that were specifically trained to be easily verifiable through adversarial or certified training.
 Such training methods, while facilitating easier verification, reduce the amount of intra-layer dependencies between neurons compared to normally trained networks (which is partly what makes them easier to verify).
 They also, however significantly hurt natural accuracy, making the resulting networks less interesting for practical applications.
 Therefore, if we want to verify networks with high natural accuracy (and more intra-layer dependencies), the benefits of multi-neuron constraints are even more pronounced.
 ### Experiments
 Here we present an ablation study of all individual components of MN-BaB.
-First the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, we aim to prove that there is no adversarial example within an $l_\infty$ ball of radius $\epsilon=1/255$ around them.
+On the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, we aim to prove that there is no adversarial example within an $l_\infty$ ball of radius $\epsilon=1/255$ around them.
 We report both the number of verified samples (within a timeout of 600 seconds), as well as the average runtime for verifying the samples.
 We consider two networks of identical architecture that only differ in the strength of their adversarial training method.
 ResNet6-A is weakly regularized while ResNet6-B is more strongly regularized, i.e. employs stronger adversarial training.

 ![Alt Text](/assets/blog/mn-bab/ablation_study.png){: .blogpost-img80}